AditechGH/ngx-smart-forms/README.md

 For more details, see the full [README](./libs/smart-file-upload/README.md).

+### @ngx-smart-forms/smart-selector

+The `@ngx-smart-forms/smart-selector` is a dynamic Angular component for selecting options from lists or grids.
+It offers multiple selection modes, keyboard navigation, accessibility support, and customizable templates.

+- **Key Features:**
+  - Supports both single and multi-select modes.
+  - Keyboard navigation with arrow keys and Enter key selection.
+  - Fully customizable option templates.
+  - Provides ARIA support for accessibility.
+  - Integrates seamlessly with Angular reactive and template-driven forms.
+  - Allows list or grid layout with flexible theming.

+For more details, see the full [README](./libs/smart-selector/README.md).

 ## Getting Started

-This section explains how to get started with the ngx-smart-forms libraries in your Angular projects.
+This section explains how to get started with the `ngx-smart-forms` libraries in your Angular projects.

 ### Installation

-You can install any of the libraries from the ngx-smart-forms workspace using npm or yarn.
+You can install any of the libraries from the `ngx-smart-forms` workspace using npm or yarn.

-For example, to install the smart-error-display library:
+For example, to install the `smart-selector` library:

 ```bash
 npm install @ngx-smart-forms/smart-error-display